Skip to main content

 • LPS can refer your debt to a debt collection agency

-• Land & Property Services - rating district offices
+• Contact Land & Property Services

 Legal action to recover unpaid rates

-If you want to dispute the debt or have a legal matter to bring to the magistrate’s attention, you are required to go to court.
-If not, you don’t need to go to the court hearing.
-The court will usually award a decree.
-You will receive notification shortly after the hearing.
+If you want to dispute the debt or have a legal matter to bring to the magistrate's attention, you are required to go to court to give evidence.

 • your name appearing in Stubb's Gazette, which will affect your credit rating